HHMI IE3 Description

 The HHMI Inclusive Excellence 3 (IE3) initiative challenges U.S. colleges and universities to substantially and sustainably build their capacity for student belonging, especially for those who have been historically excluded from the sciences.
 IE3 is distinct from previous HHMI science education initiatives because it begins with a learning phase and, during that phase, learning communities envision how to move cooperatively into an implementation phase.

 The goal of Project 2 is to make improvements to the current DEIJA climate on Queens College’s campus through data-informed practices.
-Queens College is excited to partner with the Higher Education Data Sharing Consortium (HEDS) to deploy a survey from April 17 to May 7, 2023.
-This survey will assessed staff, students, and faculty at Queens College and ask about the current level of support for diversity and equity on campus, as well as personal experiences with discrimination and harassment.
+Queens College partnered with the Higher Education Data Sharing Consortium (HEDS) to deploy a campus climate survey in 2023.
+This survey of staff, students, and faculty at Queens College asked about the level of support for diversity and equity on campus, as well as personal experiences with discrimination and harassment.

 Project 1 Leader